Tennessee convict who testified in Bobo case arrested again

 “His testimony was some of the most credible, persuasive testimony I’ve ever heard given in a courtroom,” the judge said at Autry’s Sept.
 14 sentencing.

-Autry was released from prison shortly afterward.
+Autry was credited with time served and released from prison hours after his sentencing.
 He is now back in jail after an encounter with a sheriff’s deputy in Benton County, about 85 miles (136 kilometers) west of Nashville.

 The deputy saw Autry lying in a field and searched him for weapons, finding none, according to an affidavit filed in federal court by Ashley Robertson, a task force officer with the Bureau of Alcohol, Tobacco, Firearms and Explosives.